-

 Leave a comment

-The WEGOHEALTH Activist 30 Day Writing Challenge Day 16 “Wisdom Wednesday: What advice do you have for health activists just starting out?
+“Wisdom Wednesday: What advice do you have for health activists just starting out?
 Share your words of wisdom for all the health activist rookies out there!”
-Okay, here’s my opinion. … Continue reading
+Okay, here’s my opinion.
+Warning: it may not be popular, but it works for … Continue reading

 Dear Yahoo, This may sound silly, but…by Janice Tindle